Intel-bigdata/xgboost/doc/jvm/xgboost4j_spark_arrow_datasource_tutorial.rst

 ********************************************
 Get Started
 ********************************************
-The `notebook <https://github.com/Intel-bigdata/Solution_navigator/xgboost/xgboost-example.ipynb>` walks through the basics of using the Arrow datasource optimization.
+The `notebook <https://github.com/oap-project/solution-navigator/xgboost/xgboost-example.ipynb>` walks through the basics of using the Arrow datasource optimization and the limitations

 ********************************************
 Note
 ********************************************
 You don't need to use the ``VectorAssembler`` to assemble ``feature`` columns before training.
+Parquet's data type must be float or double.
+The optimization doesn't support other data type yet.
 Currently this optimization doesn't support ``limit``, ``coalesce`` and other sql operators, and we will support more operators in the future.